Child, infant found dead in Pompano Beach apartment fire

 POMPANO BEACH, FLA.
 (WSVN) - Fire crews responded to an apartment blaze that claimed the lives of a child and an infant in Pompano Beach.

-Pompano Beach Fire Rescue units were called to the scene of a residential structure fire at 1830 N.E.
-48th Street, at 9:30 a.m., Saturday.
+Pompano Beach Fire Rescue units were called to the scene of a residential structure fire at the Banyan Club apartments in the area of Northeast 48th Street and 18th Avenue, at 9:30 a.m., Saturday.

+“My wife called me, she said ‘I have bad news for you.
+Your friend’s two daughters are dead,'” neighbor Carlos Pasadas said.
+“It’s such a sad thing.
+You don’t expect this to happen.”

+The mother of the young girls, 23-year-old Jocelyn Melendez, had left them and her 2-year-old son in the care of her 15-year-old sister while she went to work, Broward Sheriff’s Office officials said.

-According to the Broward Sheriff’s Office, neighbors who noticed the fire attempted to go inside the apartment but were unsuccessful due to heavy smoke.
+According to BSO, neighbors who noticed the fire attempted to go inside the apartment but were unsuccessful due to heavy smoke.

+“We ran up there to see what happened,” neighbor Emmanuel Dupri said.
+“Another Hispanic guy that was with me was breaking the windows to see if we could get air out, see if we could go in, but it was just too much smoke.”

+Dupri told 7News he had no idea there were kids inside the apartment.

 PBFR inspectors and the State Fire Marshal are investigating the cause of the fire.